oil pastels

 Thursday, April 25th, 2013

-Above: the finished piece, which was cropped from the original size (left), 18H x 24 inches.
+Larger image shows the finished piece, 12H x 16W inches, which was cropped from the original size, left thumbnail, 18H x 24 inches.
 Blogging always reveals a different perspective.
-If I had not cropped the original (left image) in order to post details here, I might never have recognized that the cropped portion is quite complete, and I’m satisfied with it after only a few hours of work.
+If I had not re-sized the original in order to post, I might never have recognized that the cropped portion has a more balanced composition…benefits of blogging!

 Celosia – work in progress